parridhi/parridhi.github.io/README.md

 ### Hello!
 Welcome to my portfolio

-## I am Paridhi Puri, I work full-time as a trainee engineer and am passionate about Data Science and ML
+## I am Paridhi Puri
+## I work full-time as a trainee engineer and am passionate about Data Science and ML

 ## About Me
 I have experience in: